 Option 3 - YOTPO Premium Plan

-So many people have an irrational fear of negative reviews, but this is because they don’t realise that they can actually work for them.
+So many people have an irrational fear of negative reviews, but this is because they don’t realize that they can actually work for them.
 72% of B2B buyers say negative reviews give depth and insight into a product, helping to build credibility - anyone would get suspicious if there were never any bad or low reviews!
 In fact, 82% of shoppers specifically seek out negative reviews and just their presence could improve conversions by up to 67%.

 In fact, 82% of shoppers specifically seek out negative reviews and just their presence could improve conversions by up to 67%.